vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

   test_certfile_arg_warn() unit test for the certfile deprecation warning.

-Stars of the cpython GitHub project
+Stars of the CPython GitHub project
 ===================================

 At June 30, I wrote `an email to python-dev